dimecoinco/Dimecoin-1.5a/README.md

 Extra information
 ---------------------
 This is the first of two versions of Dimecoin 1.5 authored by Hazard.
-The second version compiles better in later Ubuntu editions (Roberrt Hartlland's)
+The second version compiles better in later Ubuntu editions (Roberrt Hartlland/Dimelord)

 Setup